guibouland/PersonalProject/README.md

 We can, then, wish an improvement in the MeteoFrance API in order to have more daily parameters and an extended forecast length.

 ## How to use our Website
 This website contains two main pages.
-The first one, **Home**, contains an HTML table of the current weather and an HTML table of the forecasted weather for the next 4 days.
-The second page, **Learn more**, contains an HTML table which doesn't use the MeteoFrance data but generic data that the [website](https://open-meteo.com/en/docs) contains, it shows the forecast for the next 6 days in Montpellier.
+The first one, **"Home"**, contains an HTML table of the current weather and an HTML table of the forecasted weather for the next 4 days.
+The second page, **"Learn more"**, contains an HTML table which doesn't use the MeteoFrance data but generic data that the [website](https://open-meteo.com/en/docs) contains, it shows the forecast for the next 6 days in Montpellier.
 It also includes a brief description of the methodology used.

 ## Credits
 The purpose of this website was not to be used for commercial purposes, as per the following [terms](https://open-meteo.com/en/terms).